TanYa-Go/Movie-Quiz/README.md

 * **Implementation**
 I've added the question counter above the question container so it is easy for user to see it.
-It is displayed in 1/10 format so user can quickly tell how many questions are left till the end.
+It is displayed in 1/10 format so user can quickly tell how many questions are left untill the end.

 * **Test**
 When user answers the first question, the next question appears and the question counter increases by one.